-Let's see how we can raise height in Casson towers with the help of the ∞ -Lemma 8.6.
-In the next section we'll talk about the more general towers interlacing surface and disk stages used in [FQ90].
-The combinatorics for Casson towers is slightly messier and we could skip this part, but it's the way the original proof [Fre82] worked.
+Let us see how we can raise height in Casson towers with the help of the $\infty$ -Lemma 8.6.
+In the next section we will talk about the more general towers interlacing surface and disk stages used in [FQ90].
+The combinatorics for Casson towers is slightly messier and we could skip this part, but it is the way the original proof [Fre82] worked.